wilsonivandy/Schedule-Generator/README.md

 ## Features

-- Create and sign in into user accounts, save events and schedules
+- Create and sign in into user accounts, save events and schedules.
-- Create, read, update, delete events
+- Create, read, update, delete events, adding location information made simple by Google Maps Autocomplete.
 - Automatically generate multiple schedules and view them as a route
-- Generate schedules that takes into account traffic, duration, and priority.
+- Generate schedules that takes into account current traffic, duration, and priority.
+- Display schedule information such as total travel distance and duration.

 ## User Flow